geooeg/com.vgilab.ecs/README.md

 http://<server_ip>:8080/ecs/positions

-The JSON schema to post as a content for the postions is structured like this:
+The JSON schema to post as a content for the positions is structured like this:

 {
   "$schema": "http://json-schema.org/draft-04/schema#",